mdiebolt/clog/source/clog.coffee.md

     execSync = require "exec-sync"
     {tokens} = require "coffee-script"
-    {rules} = require "../lib/rules"
+    rules = require "../lib/rules"

     fs = require "fs"
     glob = require "glob"

-Helper to read a file in utf-8.

-    read = (path) ->
-      fs.readFileSync(path, "utf8")

 Helper to determine if filePath represents a literate Coffee file.

     isLiterate = (path) ->
       /\.litcoffee|\.coffee\.md/i.test(path)

+Helper to return tokens for a given file path.

+    tokensForFile = (path) ->
+      file = fs.readFileSync(path, "utf8")

+      tokens file,
+        literate: isLiterate(path)

 ## Metric: Churn

 Indicates how many times a file has been changed.
 The more it has been changed, the better a candidate it is for refactoring.

     churn = (filePath) ->

-Grep for commit since git whatchanged shows multiple lines of details from each commit.
+Grep for commit since `git whatchanged` shows multiple lines of details from each commit.

       command = "git whatchanged #{filePath} | grep 'commit' | wc -l"